khandragon/WikiChart/spec_project2_wiki.md

 * Article title, linked to article URL

 In the "Top Articles" view, show an empty star next to each article by default.
 (A star image of your choice will represent whether an article is "saved" or not.
-Behind the scenes, the star is actually an invisible checkbox input.
-In IE8, you can just show a regular checkbox, no star.)

 When the user clicks on the star, the star should be filled to indicate that the article is saved.